 What is the procedure?

-Once Tannis gets all the classes together, she will send out another email with the class choices.
-For some of you this is where co-op procedures get frustrating: You would like to know what is being offered before you decide if you want to participate, but Tannis needs to who is participating and what classes will be offered first in order to see if co-op is viable.
+Once Cerisa gets all the classes together, she will send out an email with the class choices.
+For some of you this is where co-op procedures get frustrating.
+You would like to know what is being offered before you decide if you want to participate, but she needs to who is participating and what classes will be offered first in order to see if co-op is viable.
 Please feel free to share ideas beforehand to see what everyone is interested in taking or teaching.

 If you are not a member of CHEW you can become one at this time for $20.
 We also collect a donation for the host church at this time of $20 per family.
 Scholarship money is available for membership and church donations only.
-See Tannis Boswell if there is a need.
-Also, all paperwork will be due at this time (liability release, medical release, co-op agreement).
+See Cerisa Trakimowicz if there is a need.
+Also, all paperwork will be due at this time (liability release, medical release, Co-op Agreement).

-Any questions may be emailed to Tannis at firstname.lastname@example.org.
+Any questions may be emailed to Cerisa Trakimowicz at [email protected]

-If you know of a family who would like to do co-op and is not yet a member of CHEW, you may share this email address.
+If you know of a family who would like to participate in co-op and is not yet a member of CHEW, you may share this email address.